 4. Giving is systematic: “lay by him in store…”

 “Lay by” means to separate the money you are going to give to the Lord.
-Money is to be put aside specially for this purpose
+Money is to be put aside, especially for this purpose

-5. Giving proportionate to your prosperity: “as God has prospered.”
+5. Giving proportionately to your prosperity: “as God has prospered.”

 The word “prospered” means “gone well.”
 This is percentage giving.
 God does not expect blood out of stone!